Outrigger: Powered vessels and sailboats

 An outrigger describes any contraposing float rigging beyond the side (gunwale) of a boat to improve the vessel's stability.
 If a single outrigger is used it is usually but not always windward.
 The technology was originally developed by the Austronesian people.
 There are two main types of boats with outriggers: double outriggers (prevalent in maritime Southeast Asia) and single outriggers (prevalent in Madagascar, Melanesia, Micronesia and Polynesia).
 Multihull ships are also derived from outrigger boats.

 In an outrigger canoe and in sailboats such as the proa, an outrigger is a thin, long, solid, hull used to stabilise an inherently unstable main hull.
 The outrigger is positioned rigidly and parallel to the main hull so that the main hull is less likely to capsize.
 If only one outrigger is used on a vessel, its weight reduces the tendency to capsize in one direction and its buoyancy reduces the tendency in the other direction.

 On a keelboat, "outrigger" refers to a variety of structures by which the running rigging (such as a sheet) may be attached outboard (outside the lateral limits) of the boat's hull.
 The Racing Rules of Sailing generally prohibit such outriggers, though they are explicitly permitted on specific classes, such as the IMOCA Open 60 used in several major offshore races.

 Fishing

-In fishing from vessels, an outrigger is a pole or series of poles that allow boats to trawl more lines in the water without tangling and simulates a school of fish.
+In fishing from vessels, an outrigger is a pole or series of adjustable poles that allow boats to trawl more lines in the water without tangling and simulates a school of fish.
+It is attached to the fishing boat's sides in front of the hull.
+They are typically made from metal or plastic and provide stability for the fishing boat and fishing platform.